hperrin/svelte-material-ui/README.md

 Upgrading from an old version?
 Be sure to read the [migration doc](MIGRATING.md).

 Upgrading from v6?
 You need Svelte 4.
-No more elemental components; you can now use the "tag" prop for HTML elements or the "Svg" component.
+No more elemental components; you can now use the "tag" prop to change the element.
 No more "ComponentDev" types; components can now be used as their type.
 Check out the [upgrade instructions](MIGRATING.md#smui-6---smui-7).

 Upgrading from v5?
 If you're still using the advanced styling method, it's really time to switch to the easy styling method. '/styled' endpoints are no longer provided.
 Check out the [upgrade instructions](MIGRATING.md#smui-5---smui-6).